openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Token Endpoint

 The Token Endpoint issues an Access Token and, optionally, a Refresh Token in exchange for the authorization code that client obtained in a successful Authorization Response.
-It is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-oauth-security-topics].
+It is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-OAuth 2.0-security-topics].

 ### Token Request